devpatelwebdeveloper/HY-Fundamental-JS-Project/README.md

 # HackerYou Fundamental Javascript Project

-## This is the project to create the widget for the Charity and its financial Partners
+## This is the project to create the widget for the Company A and its financial Partners

 ### Intially you :